Tropical Storm Colin threatens a wet weekend for Carolinas

 “The safety of Festival goers, vendors, volunteers, emergency workers and everyone is our highest priority,” festival spokesperson Trisha Howarth said in a statement.

-Separately, the center of Tropical Storm Bonnie rolled into the Pacific on Saturday after a rapid march across Central America, where it caused flooding, downed trees and forced hundreds to evacuate in Nicaragua and Costa Rica.
+Separately, the center of Tropical Storm Bonnie rolled into the Pacific on Saturday after a rapid march across Central America, where it caused flooding, downed trees and forced thousands of people to evacuate in Nicaragua and Costa Rica.
 There were no immediate reports of deaths.

-Late Saturday morning, the storm was centered about 65 miles (100 kilometers) south of the Nicaraguan capital, Managua, with maximum sustained winds of 40 mph (65 kph).
+By early Saturday afternoon, Bonnie was centered about 110 miles (180 kilometers) southwest of Managua, still with maximum sustained winds of 40 mph (65 kph).
 It was moving to the west at 15 mph (24 kph).

 It’s one of the rare storms to make an Atlantic to Pacific crossing without losing tropical storm force, thus maintaining its name.
 Forecasters said Bonnie is likely to become a hurricane this week off the southern coast of Mexico, but was unlikely to make a direct hit on land.